Blue Flag beaches and marinas in Ireland

 The International Jury

-The International Jury consists of:
+The International Jury consists of various members from different international organisations.

 The International Jury carries out an evaluation before it finally decides which beaches and marinas will be awarded the Blue Flag for the season.